TechTucson/Free_Kiosk_DigitalSignage/README.md

   - Links to External/Internal Websites.

 ## Sub Project 1 ( V1)
 This should get you up and running with displaying Media to a Screen.
 You'll be able to choose whether you want to display Images, Videos, or an External/Internal Site.
+This project will work only on the Media Player portion.
 I don't envision any automation here with most of the processes being manual.
 A reboot should get you back to a working state.

 You can find V1 here: https://github.com/TechTucson/Free_Kiosk_DigitalSignage/tree/main/v1

 ## Sub Project 2 (V2)
+Here we'll add a central server running on Apache and PHP8.2 that will be used to display our media.
+We'll direct the Media Player that we set up in our previous project to display content from the server instead of Locally.
+You can find V2 here: https://github.com/TechTucson/Free_Kiosk_DigitalSignage/tree/main/v2

+## Sub Project 3 (V3)
+We'll need some type of centralization/admin area to manage our players remotely.
+Here are the current actions and Information that I can see wanting to add

+- Is the Player Up ( Pingable)
+- Reboot Player
+- Set Player to Initial Configuration
+- Display Emergency Message ( i.e. Shelter in Place)

+## Sub Project 4 (V4)
+These are just thoughts,